top of page

 They’ve earned that respect and then some.

-It’s Dobs who keeps us both level-headed and calm.
-“The normal, how we feel, how proud we are, who do we think should have gotten MPV that kind of stuff.
-Answer the questions fully and then we can get the hell out of here.”
+Tobias has always had a way of keeping us level-headed and calm.
+“The normal, how we feel, how proud we are, who do we think should have gotten MVP that kind of stuff.
+Answer the questions fully and then we can get the hell out of here and straight to my back yard for the first BBQ of the season.”
+Tobias pumps his fist in the air.

 “I heard it’s pouring rain in Edmonton.”
 Dobs deadpans, winking at me.

 “Forecasted for the next week.
-Sorry man, no barbeque.”
+Sorry, man.
+No barbeque.”
 I join in, trying to keep my voice as serious as possible.

-I’m trying not to laugh at the vein bulging out the side of his neck when two annoying reporters ignore his answers and take the opportunity to badger him about his love life.
+I try not to laugh at the vein bulging out the side of his neck when two annoying reporters ignore his answers and take the opportunity to badger him about his love life.
 Or lack of.
 And then get creative with their questioning about his longstanding rivalry with Ethan Colby.

-“Can you tell us what you plan to do now that your teammates and yourself, all have free time this summer?
+“Can you tell us what you plan to do now with your free time this summer?
 What vacations or celebrations you all have planned?
 How will you reap the rewards of this season?”
-A shorter man in a grey shirt, which drastically highlights his receding hairline asks Dobs, completely missing the point that Dobs is the kind of guy to put one hundred percent of his efforts into hockey.
+A short man in a grey shirt—which drastically highlights his receding hairline—genuinely asks, completely missing identifying Dobs’ drive.

 Off season or not.